hanoii/git-workflow/README.md

 Normally, the `.patch` applies cleanly, but as you have probably encountered, it sometimes fails to apply properly.
 This is when you will put on your surgeon's cap and work carefully.
-It’s pretty much the same as sorting out merge conflicts, but a merge commit is more easily revertible.
+It's pretty much the same as sorting out merge conflicts, but a merge commit is more easily revertible.
 The other problem with rebases is that they might require you to force-push, which is again dangerous, but in this workflow you would only be force-pushing to the feature branch you